A proof of the Kotzig-Ringel-Rosa Conjecture: Preliminaries

-Two of the six possible choices prescribed in Eq. (\ref{choice3}) will be unavailable per the previous assignments made for column entries of magnitudes $\left(n-2\right)$ and $\left(n-3\right)$ as described by Eq. (\ref{Choices}) and Eq. (\ref{Choices2}).
-We are therefore left with four choices for the column entry of magnitude $\left(n-4\right)$ .
-The argument naturally proceeds accordingly in a similar vein all the way down to mutually exclusive choices for the column entry on the second row of the addition setup whose magnitude equals $\left\lceil \frac{n-1}{2}\right\rceil $.
-This partial assignment accounts for the $\left\lfloor \frac{n-1}{2}\right\rfloor !$ factor in the claim.
-Note that for each choice made in this partial assignment, the corresponding output of the sign function is uniquely determined.
+Two of the six possible assignments described in equation (\ref{choice3}) are not possible per the previous assignments made for column entries of magnitudes $\left(n-2\right)$ and $\left(n-3\right)$ as described by equation (\ref{Choices}) and equation (\ref{Choices2}).
+Therefore there are four mutually exclusive choices left for the column entry in the second row whose magnitude equals $\left(n-4\right)$.
+The argument proceeds accordingly in a similar vein all the way down to mutually exclusive choices for the column entry in the second row whose magnitude equals $\left\lceil \frac{n-1}{2}\right\rceil $.
+These choices for the partial assignment accounts for the $\left\lfloor \frac{n-1}{2}\right\rfloor !$ factor in the claim.
+Note that for each choice made in this partial assignment, thus far the corresponding output of the sign function is uniquely determined.
 The remaining unassigned integers whose magnitudes ranges from $1$ to $\left\lfloor \frac{n-1}{2}\right\rfloor $ can be arbitrarily permuted among the remaining unassigned column entries of the second row.
-Thus accounting for the remaining $\left\lceil \frac{n-1}{2}\right\rceil !$ factor in the claim. \end{proof} The proof shows that $\gamma\in\text{S}_{n}$ which fixes $0$, can be a permutation basis for at most $2^{\left\lceil \frac{n-1}{2}\right\rceil }$ distinct functions whose graphs are gracefully labeled.
-This upper bound is sharp when $\gamma=$ id.
-Thrm.
-(1) also yields a toy model illustration of our main result namely the \emph{composition lemma}.
-The main idea of the composition lemma is to relate graceful expansions of $f$ to graceful expansions of some non-trivial iterate of $f$.
-As illustration, consider $f\in$ S$_{n}$ whose graceful expansion relative to a permutation basis $\gamma\in$ S$_{n}$, is without loss of generality given by
+Thus accounting for the remaining $\left\lceil \frac{n-1}{2}\right\rceil !$ factor in the claim. \end{proof} The proof argument establishes that a permutation $\gamma$ which fixes $0$, can be a permutation basis for at most $2^{\left\lceil \frac{n-1}{2}\right\rceil }$ distinct members of $\mathbb{Z}_{n}^{\mathbb{Z}_{n}}$ whose graphs are gracefully labeled.
+This upper bound is sharp when the permutation basis is set to $\gamma=$ id. \begin{defn} GrL$\left(G_{f}\right)$ denotes the largest subset of distinct gracefully labeled functional directed graphs isomorphic to $G_{f}$.
+More formally we write